Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

 \subsection{Scoring Protocol Details}

-\paragraph{Last-answer extraction.} To handle models that produce verbose chain-of-thought reasoning even in non-scaffolded conditions, we standardised on a last-match extraction logic for all multiple-choice benchmarks.
-While most models produce concise outputs (e.g., ``Answer: (A)''), Llama~4 frequently generates intermediate reasoning steps before the final conclusion.
-We therefore parse the last valid answer marker in the response rather than the first.
-This protocol was applied uniformly to all models; it materially affected only Llama~4, correcting a systematic misclassification of intermediate reasoning as final answers (raising Llama~4 BBQ passthrough accuracy from 76.7\% to 93.0\%).
+\paragraph{Last-answer extraction.} Llama~4 in particular emits verbose chain-of-thought even in non-scaffolded conditions, with intermediate reasoning steps before its final answer, where most models produce concise outputs such as ``Answer: (A)''.
+We therefore parse the last valid answer marker in each response rather than the first, applying this last-match logic uniformly across all multiple-choice benchmarks.
+It materially affected only Llama~4, correcting a systematic misclassification of intermediate reasoning as final answers (raising Llama~4 BBQ passthrough accuracy from 76.7\% to 93.0\%).